mozilla-l10n/localizer-documentation/src/webprojects/fxa.md

 You can test on either staging and production, both involve having an account in order to access the environment.
 The payment feature will be rolling out to international markets through wave releases.
 It’s best to review localization work on the staging environment before the feature is launched to the market.

-Firefox Accounts can be tested through Firefox browsers for desktop and mobile.
+Firefox accounts can be tested through Firefox browsers for desktop and mobile.
 In addition to following [the general localization testing guidelines](../products/l10n_testing.md), there are features unique to the product that need special attention.
 Make sure you test them thoroughly.

 ### Testing account setup